Mystery Science Theater 3000: Cast changes

 Weinstein left the show after the first Comedy Channel season, reportedly in disagreement with Hodgson about moving toward using scripted rather than ad-libbed jokes.
 Murphy replaced him as the voice of Tom Servo, portraying the 'bot as a cultured individual, while Dr. Erhardt was replaced with TV's Frank (Conniff).

 Hodgson decided to leave the series halfway through Season Five due to his dislike of being on camera and his disagreements with producer Mallon over creative control of the program.
 Hodgson also stated that Mallon's insistence on producing a feature film version of the show led to his departure, giving up his rights on the MST3K property to Mallon.
 Hodgson later told an interviewer: "If I had the presence of mind to try and work it out, I would rather have stayed.
 'Cause I didn't want to go, it just seemed like I needed to."
 Though they held casting calls for a replacement for Hodgson on camera, the crew found that none of the potential actors really fit the role; instead, having reviewed a test run that Nelson had done with the 'bots, the crew agreed that having Nelson (who had already appeared in several guest roles on the show) replace Hodgson would be the least jarring approach.
 The replacement of Joel by Mike would lead to an oft-jokingly "Joel vs. Mike flame war" among fans, similar to the "Kirk vs. Picard" discussions in the Star Trek fandom.

 Conniff left the show after Season Six, looking to get into writing TV sitcoms in Hollywood.
 TV's Frank was soon replaced on the show by Dr. Forrester's mother, Pearl (Pehl).

 Cancellation

 By 1996, Comedy Central had started creating an identity for its network under the new leadership of Doug Herzog, which would lead to successful shows like The Daily Show, Win Ben Stein's Money, South Park and Dr. Katz, Professional Therapist.
 This left MST3K as an oddity on the network taking up limited program space.
-Herzog, though stating that MST3K "helped put the network on the map" and that its fans were "passionate", believed it was necessary to change things around due to the show's declining and lackluster ratings.
-The network cancelled MST3K after a six-episode seventh season.
+Although acknowledging that MST3K "helped put the network on the map" and that its fans were "passionate", Herzog believed it was necessary to change things around due to the show's lackluster and declining ratings.
+Comedy Central cancelled MST3K after a six-episode seventh season.
+The final original episode Laserblast, was broadcast on May 18, 1996; repeats of the show continued on Comedy Central until December.